 Gift voucher for a photo book – Genealogists love to share their knowledge of the family’s history and old ancestral photos.
 But it can be expensive sharing the information in a professional format.
-A voucher or IOU for a photo book will enable your genealogist to produce a professional product as a special gift or even for a coffee table book for use in their own home to show off when family members visit.
+A voucher or IOU for a photo book will enable your genealogist to produce a professional product, possibly even a coffee table book for use in their own home to show off when family members visit.
 There are a myriad of online companies who do these books for individuals.
 A few include:

 A subscription to a blog aggregation service – this is a time saver wherein your busy genealogist identifies which websites they are interested in and receive a daily (or weekly) notification with links to those blogs which have newly published material.
 An example is Feedspot.com which costs about US$3.75 per month.

 Annual membership to the local genealogy society – if they are already members of the local society, then they would probably appreciate the gift of membership to a remote society where some of their ancestors came from.
 For example, some of my family came from Plymouth in the UK and I found a year’s subscription to the West Devon Family History Society was very worthwhile.